QQI Introduction to ELC and Child Safeguarding

 Course Details

 This distance learning, QQI accredited Introduction to ELC and Child Safeguarding course means that Students can study flexibly at home, or at work, and can gain a nationally accredited Qualification.
-This Child safeguarding course has been carefully designed to cater to the needs of those who desire to study at their own pace, either from the comfort of their homes or during free hours at work, all the while gaining a nationally recognized qualification.
-Our Child safeguarding course is aimed at a wide array of learners.
-If you’re planning to venture into a career within the Early Years sector, this course will offer a solid foundation.
-It’s also suitable for those looking to upskill – if you already hold Early Years qualifications but wish to update your knowledge, this program will serve you well.
-Furthermore, if you’re a parent of an Early Years child, or simply have a personal interest in the sector, this Child safeguarding course will provide an enlightening introduction to Early Learning and Care and Child Safeguarding.
+This Child safeguarding course has been carefully designed to cater to the needs of those who desire to study at their own pace, either from the comfort of their homes or during free hours at work, all the while gaining a nationally recognised qualification.

 Who should complete this Introduction to ELC and Child safeguarding course?